bhanuprakash1606/road-safety-eda/README.md

 ## Have a look:

 1. Clone the repository: `git clone https://github.com/your-username/road-safety-eda.git`
-2. Navigate to the project directory: `cd road-safety-eda`
-3. Explore the Jupyter Notebooks in the `notebooks` directory for detailed analysis.
+2. Explore the Jupyter Notebooks in the `Notebook` directory for detailed analysis.

 ## References: